nisithj/PintOS/guides/project0-Interactive-shell.md

 ### 4.2 Reading one line, character by character

-Since there's no line-reading function handed to you, you build one manually:
+Since there's no line reading function handed to you, you build one manually:

 ```c
 char buffer[128];